Cyclone Gudrun: Meteorological history

-On January 6, 2005, a low pressure system developed at a frontal zone south of Newfoundland.
+On 6 January 2005, a low pressure system developed at a frontal zone south of Newfoundland.
 It moved into the central North Atlantic and was named 'Erwin' by the Free University of Berlin.
 Erwin strengthened rapidly and its pressure at the time of naming was 970 mb.
 Erwin moved quickly, and was already moving over Scotland and Northern Ireland on the 8th.
 In the UK, temperatures were noticeably higher after the passing of Erwin.
 On the 9th, Erwin had already moved into the Baltic Sea with a minimum central pressure of 960 mb.
 Over much of Central and Western Europe, temperatures were very mild.
 The next day, weakening Erwin was over Western Russia with a pressure of 975 mb.
 Erwin began slowing down as it moved into Central Russia.
 On 13 January, Erwin dissipated over Russia.

 Impact

 Carlisle and Cumbria flooding

-In the UK, the main impacts of the storm was flooding in Cumbria and Carlisle, where 1,800 homes were flooded in the city.
+In the UK, the main impacts of the storm were flooding in Cumbria and Carlisle, where 1,800 homes were flooded in the city.